 At first your debt reduction plan feels like a challenge and a chance to remake your life – which it is, but most people end up pretty fed up at points along the road as it twists and turns and you can’t see the end in sight.

 Some people decide that as they have to do this, they are going to do it “properly”.
-They track their expenditure in great detail, have spreadsheets with projections pinned to the fridge and monitor their bank accounts most days.
+They track their expenditure in great detail, have spreadsheets with projections pinned to the fridge and monitor their bank accounts every day.

-But you don’t have to be obsessive.
-A simple filing system will only require a few minutes of your time every week to use and may make you feel much more in control of your money.
+But you don’t have to go that far.
+A simple filing system only needs a few minutes of your time every week to use and may make you feel much more in control of your money.
 For example, all the letters about their debts are filed in date order, in a folder using dividers for each creditor.

 Allocate a time each week for thinking about your debts

 Check how your budget is going this money; note if you have an insurance coming up for renewal that you should shop around for; have a hunt for a new and cheap recipe; think ahead to a child’s birthday next month etc.

 Boring?
 Yes, but the flip side is you refuse to think about your debts for the rest of the week.
 After all, your spending is tediously on track.
 There isn’t anything positive you can do tonight, so switch off and do something more fun.
 Just because you are going to be climbing your way out of debt for the next few years doesn’t mean you have to think about it all the time.

 These don’t have to be the major ones – being discharged from bankruptcy, or clearing your last debt on a Debt Management Plan.

 Along the way there can be lots of small ones – got that horrible MBNA card balance down to ONLY £1,000?
 That calls for a chocolate hobnob!

 Keep an eye on how far you have come